 Given the importance of the default arrangements, the Trustee regularly reviews the arrangements, their component parts, and the performance of the funds (performance being reviewed quarterly by the JDCC).

 The most recent formal review of the default arrangements was concluded in February 2023, with changes made in May 2023, as set out above.
-In addition, the GSK Global Equity Fund was introduced as a standalone self-select fund option.

 Other Lifecycle Funds available